List of Doom ports: PlayStation 3

-Doom 3 BFG Edition contains The Ultimate Doom and Doom II: Hell on Earth.
+Doom 3: BFG Edition contains The Ultimate Doom and Doom II: Hell on Earth.
 Later, Doom Classic Complete was released on the PlayStation Network which includes The Ultimate Doom, Doom II: Hell on Earth, Master Levels for Doom II, and Final Doom, the last two appearing for the first time in their entirety on a console.

 25th anniversary release

-Doom and Doom II were released for PlayStation 4, Nintendo Switch, Xbox One, Android and iOS on July 26, 2019, during QuakeCon, in honor of the franchise's 25th anniversary.
+Doom and Doom II were released for PlayStation 4, Nintendo Switch, Xbox One, Android and iOS on July 26, 2019, during QuakeCon, in honor of the franchise's 25th anniversary, developed by Nerve Software using the Unity engine.

 Bethesda received criticism for allegations that it included additional digital rights management in this version, as the initial releases required that users sign into a Bethesda.net account in order to play.
 Bethesda later stated that this was not intended to be mandatory, but an optional link to receive rewards on the service's "Slayers' Club" program for Doom, and that the mandatory login would be removed in a patch.
 This initial release for Doom 1 and 2 in the 25th anniversary release was also plagued with uneven pixels, incorrect aspect ratios (no option for 4:3), incorrect lighting position, and the music not matching the original DOS release version.
 On January 9, 2020, Bethesda released an announcement that Doom 1 and 2 will have a patch and update fixing the problems that plagued Doom 1 and 2's initial release.
 Updates including quick saves, support for 60 frames per seconds, 4:3 aspect ratio support, and support for add-ons (such as Final Doom and "No rest for the Living").
 On March 6, additional updates and patches came out for Doom and 1 and 2 featuring audio improvements, quality of life features and minor performance optimization.

+Doom + Doom II

+On August 8, 2024, the 25th anniversary release received a free update for the PlayStation 4, Nintendo Switch, and Xbox One versions.
+It completely replaced the existing Unity-based port with a brand new version built in the Kex Engine.
+Players can select from The Ultimate Doom and Doom II, as well as officially released DOOM expansions Master Levels for Doom II, TNT: Evilution, the Plutonia Experiment, No Rest for the Living, SIGIL, SIGIL II, and Legacy of Rust.
+It also adds native support for PlayStation 5, Nintendo Switch 2, and Xbox Series X|S, all of which had not yet been released at the time of the 25th anniversary release.